simonowen/apple1emu/ReadMe.txt

   Symbol-1 = 50Hz terminal
   Symbol-2 = 100Hz terminal

-Symbol is mapped to Ctrl in SimCoupe, so you'll need to use Ctrl-1 and Ctrl-2.
+Symbol is mapped to Left-Ctrl in SimCoupe, so you'll need to use Ctrl-1 and Ctrl-2.

 The emulator supports a type-in feature, allowing text listings to be entered as though they were typed.
 This feature is currently available to SimCoupe